tlockAOB/CoderTicket/README.md

 ### Additional Stories

 * [x] User ticket purchase screen shows ticket\_type price and calculates total price in real time on change to ticket\_type or quanity select fields
+* [x] User can see a list of all the tickets they are holding / have purchased, with links to event details

 ## Notes